0xFrann/crypto-listing-challenge/README.md

 ### The Application

 We are very enthusiastic about Crypto!
 We would like to have a site to view the top 50 Cryptos based on Market Cap.
 In the first part of this proyect we would like to see a list of the 50 best cryptos, and we want to be able to filter them by:

-1) Name
+1. Name
-2) Price
+2. Price
-3) Market Cap
+3. Market Cap
-4) Max Supply (For example, Bitcoin Max supply is 21 Million Bitcoins)
+4. Circulating Supply (For example, Bitcoin Max supply is 21 Million Bitcoins, but the circulating supply is aprox.
+18 million)

 ## Requirements

-As we said before, it can take you a couple of hours or a day,
+As we said before, it can take you a couple of hours or a day.

+You can use [this api](https://min-api.cryptocompare.com/) or any other api, just try to complete the requirements :)

 1. Use typescript
 2. Use Hooks
 3. Refactor the code
+4. Format values (dates, prices, etc)
-4. Use tailwind
+5. Use tailwind
-5. Testing suite
+6. Testing suite
-6. Good use of git (commits, pull requests, branches)
+7. Good use of git (commits, pull requests, branches)

 ## How to deliver